One for the ages

 Back in 2015, I wrote a piece called “Of movies and music: My top ten favorite movie scores of all time”.
 As the title promised, I listed my favorite movie scores, but more than that I tried to share why I like movie scores so much.
 For me it started way back in 2002.
 I was watching the special features on one of the Back to the Future DVDs.
 Back to the Future was one of the movies my sister Katie and I could agree on to watch, so by that time I had seen the movie more than twenty times.

 The Manhattan Project

 As the summer of 2016 began, I started work on a project I ambitiously codenamed The Manhattan Project.
 A tongue-in-cheek nod to the real Manhattan Project of World War II, I felt like my project was similarly ambitious, despite the stakes for mine being far lower.
 After a few months, my Manhattan Project got its real name: Section 411.
-Pronounced “section four eleven” – as opposed to “section four one one”, for a reason I’ll explain below – what the The Manhattan Project turned into is a completely redesigned and redesigned version of my website.
+It’s pronounced “section four eleven” – as opposed to “section four one one”, for a reason I’ll explain below – and it’s where I’ll be doing my writing for the foreseeable future.

 Running the Towpath

 I woke up at 5 AM on October 9, and hit snooze once before realizing there was no way I was falling back asleep.
 I’d counted on some nerves.
 But as my parents, sister and I drove from my childhood home in Perry to the starting line in Cuyahoga Valley National Park, I was able to stay calm and collected, telling myself I had a job to do but that I knew how to do it.

 In December 2014 I had the opportunity to visit the kingdom of Bhutan: a Himalayan nation that is remote, rugged and wonderful.